Agoric/agoric-sdk/packages/whenable/README.md

 ```

 On Agoric, you can use `V` exported from `@agoric/vat-data/whenable.js`, which
-converts a chain of whenables to a promise for its final settlement, with
+converts a chain of promises and whenables to a promise for its final
-implicit unwrapping of results that are whenables:
+fulfilment, by unwrapping any intermediate whenables:

 ```js
 import { V as E } from '@agoric/vat-data/whenable.js';